yyuanxin/OTOT_CS3219_TaskA/README.md

-# CS3219 OTOT Assignment Task B
+# CS3219 OTOT Assignment Task A

 ## How to run Docker container
 1. Clone project to local machine